getnacelle/nacelle-js/examples/nuxt-3/README.md

 ## Nuxt 3 Caveats

 - v1.x of the `@nacelle/storefront-sdk` currently exports esm as `esm.js`, which the [Nuxt 3 docs call out as an unsupported pattern](https://v3.nuxtjs.org/guide/going-further/esm#what-is-native-esm) for native Node.js ESM.
-The result is that the storefront sdk can be used in dev mode, but not in production builds.
-So to safely use the storefront sdk, it needs to be transpiled by adding it to the [`build.transpile` key of the `nuxt.config.ts file`](./nuxt.config.ts).
+In order to use the Storefront SDK in production builds, it needs to be transpiled by adding it to the [`build.transpile` key of the `nuxt.config.ts file`](./nuxt.config.ts).
+However, due to Vite quirks, this transpilation needs to be configured to only happen in production builds since the transpilation breaks Vite's ability to use the transpiled modules in development mode.
+You can use the `process.env.NODE_ENV` key to determine if it's dev or production and return the correct transpile array (`[]` for development and `[@nacelle/storefront-sdk]` for production).

     ```js
      build: {
     // need to transpile the storefront-sdk for Node to use as ESM
+    // but only transpile in production because it breaks imports in local dev
-    transpile: ['@nacelle/storefront-sdk']
+    transpile:
-  },
+      process.env.NODE_ENV === 'development' ? [] : ['@nacelle/storefront-sdk']
+  }
     ```

 - Nuxt 3 currently doesn't support async keys in the config file.
 So currently the only way to pre-render routes using Nacelle data, is to use build hook which adds routes to the `prerender.routes` key of the nitro config.
 See [issue 4919](https://github.com/nuxt/framework/issues/4919) for progress on handling async routes and the current workaround.
 Also track this [RFC for the proposed hybrid mode](https://github.com/nuxt/framework/discussions/560) which will allow for a combination of static and generated routes.
 There's also a [github issue](https://github.com/nuxt/framework/issues/6411) for tracking the implementation of a full static mode closer to Nuxt 2's static mode.